venicegeo/pz-logger/README.md

   in `vendor/` and update `glide.yaml` and `glide.lock` to remember its version.

 ### Build the project
-To build `pzsvc-hello`, run `go install` from the project directory.
+To build `pz-logger`, run `go install` from the project directory.
 To build it from elsewhere, run:

 	$ go install github.com/venicegeo/pz-logger